rootadminWalker/keras-YOLOv3-model-set/README.md

   --freeze_level {None,0,1,2}
                         Freeze level of the model in transfer training stage.
-                        0:NA/1:backbone/2:only open prediction layer --init_epoch INIT_EPOCH
+                        0:NA/1:backbone/2:only open prediction layer --unfreeze_level UNFREEZE_LEVEL
+                        Unfreeze level of the model in fine tuning stage.
+Set percentage of layers you want to unfreeze, like 0.9 --init_epoch INIT_EPOCH
                         Initial training epochs for fine tune training, default=0